-- 1. Select "Enable LAN alerting". - 2.
-Configure Alert Destinations by selecting "Alert Destination Console 1" or "Alert Destination Console 2". - 3.
-Enter the IP Address and select the "Send email alert via this address" check box if you want to send an email alert via this address. - 4.
-Enter the "Sender Machine Name", "From Address", "To Address" and "Email Subject Line" depending on your email alert configuration.
+- Select "Enable LAN alerting". - Configure Alert Destinations by selecting "Alert Destination Console 1" or "Alert Destination Console 2". - Enter the IP Address and select the "Send email alert through this address" check box if you want to send an email alert through this address. - Enter the "Sender Machine Name", "From Address", "To Address" and "Email Subject Line" depending on your email alert configuration.